-The problem is: there’s so many of them around that it’s hard to decipher which designs and brands stand out significantly from the rest.
-Gone are the days of the only option being a pair of GHD irons – there are now so many great quality straighteners to choose from.
+The problem is: there are so many great straighteners around that it’s hard to decipher which designs and brands stand out significantly from the rest.
+Gone are the days of the only option being a pair of GHD irons – there are now so many good quality straighteners to choose from.

 We've spent a month now testing the best hair irons on the market to discover which is best for taming unruly locks, and which provides the optimum heat for styling fine hair.

 You can read our in-depth testing below but let's get straight to the point: in our tests, the Remington Keratin Protect Intelligent Straightener was our best hair straightener for value – their ceramic-coated plates come infused with keratin and almond oil for a particularly smooth finish.

 Meanwhile the Cloud Nine The Wide Iron came out top as the best hair straightener overall, thanks to its wider than average plates that make for speedy straightening on both thick and thin hair.

 There are some more great choices in our list but whatever you want from your hair straightener, you’ll find it here.

 - Before you get straightening, you need to pick one of the Best Hair Dryers.